marko-knoebl/slides/src/sections/pwa/09-install-prompt-en.md

 ## app install prompt

-once alle the requirements are met, a `beforeinstallprompt` event will fire; we can listen for this event and store it for later use
+once all the requirements are met, a `beforeinstallprompt` event will fire; we can listen for this event and store it for later use

 ```js
 let installPromptEvent;